kencho51/gigathing/content/post/githubusageexample.md

 `git reset --hard HEAD~1`
 `git push --force`

+### 8. How to [sync with Fork repo](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) after making a successful pull request
+`git checkout develop`
+`git fetch upstream` to see any updates from the develop fork
+`git merge upstream/develop` to get the updates from develop fork to local
+`git push` to update the remote repo

-### 8. How to delete a branch after the issue has been fixed
+### 9. How to delete a branch after the issue has been fixed

 8.1 To list all the branch.
 `git branch --list`